- Find a Trail

 The route is named for Tommy Thompson, a passionate local railroad hobbyist who hand-built the Anacortes railway.
 He operated the popular six-block narrow-gage railway for some 25 years until his death in 1999.

 The tourist train and steam locomotive puffed within a couple blocks of today's northern endpoint for the Tommy Thompson Trail at 11th Street and Q Avenue.
 That's also just a few blocks from The Depot Arts & Community Center (611 R Avenue) and a block from the Port of Anacortes and waterfront.
 Heading south, the flat trail continues past boatyards, marinas, and other maritime businesses as it passes trailheads and parking at 22nd, 30th, and 34th Streets.
+A bus stop, water, and restrooms are available at 22nd Street and R Avenue.

-After that last trailhead, the path rolls along the shoreline below some bluffs and then crosses Fidalgo Bay on the long trestle that connects Weaverling Spit and March's Point.
+Continuing south, the path rolls along the shoreline below some bluffs and then crosses Fidalgo Bay on the long trestle that connects Weaverling Spit and March's Point.
 Along the way, visitors are treated to murals, trailside sculptures, and more than a half-dozen turnouts with interpretive signs that describe the local history, economy, flora, and fauna.
 In that final mile, the forest of firs and madrones gives way to mudflats at low tide.
 The shallow waters expose eelgrass beds and habitat for salmon, other fish, and marine animals.
 Snowcapped Mount Baker can be seen in the distance on clear days, while great blue herons and bald eagles fly overhead.

 When a mysterious fire damaged the trestle in 2009, local boosters quickly raised the money to repair it.
 Another local fundraising effort is under way to complete the Guemes Channel Trail, which would link the Tommy Thompson Trail to the ferry terminal.